AHRC Collaborative Doctoral Partnerships

-The selected areas are as follows, please click for a description:
+The six research topics and Co-Supervisors for the Library’s 2015 Collaborative Doctoral Awards are as follows, please click for a description:

 - The Changing Cultures of Government Science since 1979: Exploring Privatisation and Commercialisation through Life Histories